b-lukaszuk/BS_wJ_eng/contents/tree.md

 for every file (`count["nFiles"] += 1`) and directory (`count["nDirs"] += 1`)
 encountered and a summary line is added at the very bottom of the output (`print("\n", count["nDirs"], " directories, ", count["nFiles"], " files")`).
-Let's see how it works on few examples (feel free to recreate mock directory structures as seen here).
+Let's see how it works on a few examples (feel free to recreate mock directory structures as seen here).

 First, a simple, already familiar to us, case.